 - 1-inch piece ginger, peeled and grated

-- 1-2 fresh Thai red chiles, seeds removed and finely chopped (you can also sub in California red chile or red jalapeño)
+- 1-2 fresh Thai red chiles, seeds removed and finely chopped (you can also sub in California red chile or red jalapeño or leave out)

 - ¼ cup coconut aminos, gluten-free tamari or soy sauce